Buy Breakdown Cover

 a.
 Static calibration

-This process can take some time and involves the garage placing equipment accurately around the car.
+With static ADAS calibration, this process can take some time and involves the garage placing equipment accurately around the car.
 These can include physical calibration boards.
 These contain patterns that differ between makes and models.
-An example of one such system is pictured at the top of this blog.

 b.
 Dynamic calibration

-What if I do not have the ADAS system calibrated?
+What else might happen, if I do not have my ADAS calibrated?

 JOIN GEM FOR SIMPLE & STRAIGHTFORWARD BREAKDOWN COVER